hitchyjs/hitchyjs.org/source/concepts/common_patterns.md

 By following this pattern access on Hitchy's API is provided through closure variable `api` here.
 This includes all found configuration, any model or controller etc. Thus, when documentation refers to some variable or data available as `api.foo.bar` this is referring to the access granted here.
 In addition `options` is available to access configuration provided by application or runtime environment injecting Hitchy.
 E.g. on using Hitchy's internal server this includes any custom command line option.

+> **Important Issue:** On bootstrapping Hitchy-based application several libraries and utilities are loaded most of them sticking with this pattern.
+On complying with this pattern those libraries are copies bound to provided instance of Hitchy API.
+Because of this loading a library multiple times results in multiple copies of library code.
+>
+> **Solution:** CMP as a pattern is provided to simplify extensibility of Hitchy.
+This disadvantage can be handled though by using library components loaded on bootstrap and exposed as part of Hitchy's API instance itself.
+For example, always prefer using `api.utility.file` over `require( "hitchy/lib/utility/file" )` or similar.

+> **Note:** On implementing types such as classes CMP must not be used to keep supporting class inheritance and `instanceof` operator.
+Please separate implementation of such basic types and any code relying on it and make the latter comply with CMP, only!

 ## Common Module Function Pattern (CMFP)